The OCI’s role is to impart key messages to the Public

 osteopathy

-Osteopathy is based in science, Osteopaths are regarded as primary healthcare practitioners with extensive knowledge in Anatomy, Physiology, Neurology, Pathology and Orthopaedics etc. In this regard Osteopaths are trained to recognise if and when a patient requires medical referral.
+Osteopaths are regarded as primary healthcare practitioners with extensive knowledge in Anatomy, Physiology, Neurology, Pathology and Orthopaedics etc. In this regard Osteopaths are trained to recognise if and when a patient requires medical referral.

 Osteopathic treatment has many approaches.
 Some Osteopaths may use one model or a blend of models.
 These models are often referred to as the following: